Doomlazer/gooseb/README.md

 5) Change to gooseb folder.
 6) `python3 epub2gooseb.py`

-### Run gooseb.py
+### Read the books with gooseb.py

 7) `python3 gooseb.py`

-The program should list any .json files in the 'books' folder of the user to load.
-This has been tested with GYG books 1-22.
+## Special Editions

-There are also special edition books in the GYG series with additional features, like dice rolls.
-The special edition book 'Into the Jaws of Doom' has been included with the project files as the special editions did not recieve a copyright strike on archive.org from Scholastic.
-This file may need to be removed (if requested by Scholatic), otherwise I will eventually add the other special edition versions still avaialbe on archive.org eventually.
+There are eight special edition books in the GYG series.
+They have additional game rules, such as dice roll events and Inventory items.
+The special edition book 'Into the Jaws of Doom' has been included here as a preservation effort - the special editions didn't seem to recieve epub releases.

+Note: the special edition epub files on archive.org are not compatible with epub2gooseb.py.
+They are epub versions of an OCR scan of the book - these versions have a lot of errors in the text and don't share the same format as the Scholastic epubs.

 Special edition features are still a work in progress.

 ### Built in commands

 Toggle the text-to-speech feature on and off with the in-game command: `tts`

-To step backwards thgough the page history use: `prev` or `p`
+To step backwards through the page history use: `prev` or `p`

 To exit the program use: `quit`

 ## GOOSEB Reader JSON format

-The following is only relevant for users who want to edit or create their own gamebooks.

 ### Each book is required to have the following keys: